Coronavirus latest: Canada says majority of new patients are young | DW | 27.07.2020

 All updates in Universal Coordinated Time (UTC/GMT)

+01:30 The Australian state of Victoria reported six new deaths and a record-high daily jump of 532 cases on Monday.
+Five of those deaths were connected to an outbreak at a nursing home.

+Sunday was the deadliest day for Australia’s second most populous state, with ten new deaths.
+A resurgence of cases has forced Victoria to impose a six-week lockdown.

-01:53 The US has doubled its funding for a potential vaccine for coronavirus to almost $1 billion (€850 million).
-The vaccine is being developed by American pharma company Moderna, which begins the final decisive phase of clinical trials on Monday.
+00:53 The US has doubled its funding for a potential vaccine for coronavirus to almost $1 billion (€850 million).
+The vaccine is being developed by American pharma company Moderna, which begins the key final phase of clinical trials on Monday.

 In addition to a previous $483 million, the government has added another $472 million.
 Moderna said this would help them significantly expand clinical trials, to include 30,000 more participants.
 The company’s previous trials with 45 participants produced antibodies in all patients.

-01:49 Britain announced plans to tackle an "obesity time bomb."
-This will put a ban on junk food advertisements before 9 pm on TV and online, ending "buy one get one free" deals, and putting calorie counts on items in restaurant menus.
+00:49 Britain announced plans to tackle an "obesity time bomb."
+This will put a ban on junk food advertisements before 9 pm on TV and online.
+The campaign would also end "buy one get one free" deals, and force restaurant owners to put calorie counts on items in their menus.

-The move comes after Prime Minister Boris Johnson lost weight after being in intensive care during his treatment of COVID-19.
+The move comes after Prime Minister Boris Johnson lost weight after being in intensive care during his treatment of COVID-19 in April.
 Johnson is moving away from his disregard of what he calls "nannying" politics, after finding out that obesity can put people at a higher risk for the virus.

 00:03 Young people make up the clear majority of new coronavirus infections in Canada, the country's health authority has said.